brooksgarrett/website/content/blog/thoughts-on-pebble.md

 need to be the next mobile device war.
 I never missed a "touch screen."
 When riding my motorcycle I could simply look at my wrist to see what notification had come through.
 No button press or swipe to activate a backlight.
 Just a glance.

-TL;DR; Keep it simple, make it comfortable for extended periods, and make is usable.
+TL;DR; Keep it simple, make it comfortable for extended periods, and make it usable.
 I truly hope someone steps in to fill the gap that Pebble is leaving.